Castellanoc8/configure-ad/README.md

 <img src="https://i.imgur.com/ppQFC3L.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 To begin this lab, I first created a Domain Controller Virtual Machine using (Windows Server 2022) and named it "DC-1".
-Next, I set up the Domain Controllers NIC Private IP Adress to be "static".
+Next, I set up the Domain Controllers NIC Private IP Address as "static."
 After that, I created a Client Virtual Machine using (Windows 10) and named it "Client-1".
 I used the same Resource Group and VNET that I used while creating "DC-1".
-Lastly, I checked the topology using Network Watcher inside of Microsoft Azure.
+Lastly, I checked the topology using Network Watcher inside Microsoft Azure.
 </p>
 <br />